Review: Vauxhall Zafira Tourer (2012 – 2018)

 Vauxhall Zafira Tourer (2012 – 2018): At A Glance

-The Zafira Tourer isn't actually a replacement for the ageing Zafira but a bigger and more up-to-date model designed to compete with more stylish MPVs like the Ford S-MAX.
-In reality it’s more of the same from Vauxhall so while it’s a perfectly competent people carrier it’s doesn't break any new ground.
+The Vauxhall Zafira Tourer was not originally a replacement for the ageing Zafira but a bigger and more up-to-date model designed to compete with more stylish MPVs like the Ford S-MAX.
+In reality it’s more of the same from Vauxhall, so while it’s a perfectly competent people carrier it’s doesn't break any new ground.

 The cabin features seven seats, the third row of which folds flat into the boot floor.
 It’s a familiar Vauxhall system but one that other manufacturers have started to do better – it’s easier to fold, unfold and access the rear row on a SEAT Alhambra or a Citroen Grand C4 Picasso than it is in the Zafira Tourer.